 The nearest tourist related activity is the Renosterberg Safari located adjacent to the site.
 The area is well established with game and includes two accommodation areas.
 The following photographs depict the accommodation units.
-The views from the accommodation look due east and would overlook the proposed PV areas located within the midground.
+The views from the accommodation look due east and as such would not overlook the proposed PV areas.
+Tourist making use of the site would have clear views of the PV landscape change as seen from the Renosterberg Hill.